piisa/pii-extract-base/doc/task-implementation.md

 The function should:

  * accept a string: the document chunk to analyze
- * return an iterable of strings: the string fragments corresponding to the PII entities that were identified in the document
+ * return an iterable that can produce two types of results:
+     * a tuple `(<string>, <position>)`, indicating a detected PII text and its position in the text chunk
+     * a single string: this is a detected PII text.
+The framework will find its position in the text chunk (if it appears more than once, it will report it for each occurrence)

 An example can be seen in the [australian tax file number] detector.

-**Note**: in case the same entity appears more than once in the passed document, it might be possible that the callable returns repeated strings.
-This is not a problem; all of them will be reported.

-Conversely, if a given string in the document is a PII some of the time but it also appears in a non-PII role in the same document, the wrapper that uses the result of a callable implementation type will not be able to differentiate among them, and the package will label *all* ocurrences of the string as PII.
+**Note**: the second option (single-string results) could produce ambiguity.
+If a given string in the document is a PII some of the time but it also appears in a non-PII role in the same document, the wrapper that uses the result of a callable implementation type will not be able to differentiate among them, and the package will label *all* ocurrences of the string as PII.
-If this is likely to happen, and there is code that *can* separate both uses, then it is better to use the class implementation type below.
+If this is likely to happen, and there is code that *can* separate both uses, use the first return option (tuple), or the class implementation type below.

+Conversely, in case the same entity appears more than once in the passed document and the callable produces multiple reports for them, the second return form might produce PII duplicates.

 ## Class implementation